Cour des Senteurs: Origin of the area

 The building at the entrance was an extension of a property owned by Philippe de Courcillon, marquis de Dangeau.
-Then it had been affected by the body guard officers of Count of Provence, Louis XVIII.
+Then it had been affected by the body guard officers of Louis XVIII, formerly the Count of Provence.

 Construction of the original building started in 17th century, the extension being added in the 19th century.

 In 1930, the building was registered in the Monuments historiques (national heritage site in France).

 In 2013, la Cour des Senteurs was inaugurated as one of the projects of l’Année Le Notre (Le Notre Year).

 "The first Court which had been a part of the first city project in 1685, planned by Le Notre and Le Vau for the area around la place d’Armes, became an isolated island forgotten and degraded through the centuries." explained François de Mazières, Deputy-Mayor of Versailles.
 The City of Versailles launched the project "la Cour des Senteurs" to represent an urban crossing between la Place d’Armes and the Saint-Louis area.